MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/link-button.md

 </div>

 <div class="how-to-test-checklist-item">
-  <h3>✓ Ensure screen readers accurately announce any button or link state that is conveyed visually</h3>
+  <h3>Ensure screen readers accurately announce any button or link state that is conveyed visually</h3>
    <p><strong>Note:</strong> States such as expanded,collapsed, or current can be communicated to screen reader users.</p>
   <table class="column-2">
     <thead>